momari-42/webserv/README.md

 ![WebServ Demonstration](https://github.com/momari-42/webserv/blob/main/images/hero-section.gif)
 **This is when you finally understand why a URL starts with HTTP**

 A complete HTTP/1.1 compliant web server implemented from scratch in C++98 as part of our school curriculum.
-Developed collaboratively by [Your Name] and [Zakaria Belarbi].
+Developed collaboratively by Mohammed Omari and Zakaria Belarbi.

 ## Table of Contents
 - [Project Overview](#project-overview)